Vendar

 Normalized fields across vendors

-service tags: serm; online_reputation_management; serm; crisis_communications; executive_visibility; media_relations; brand_reputation; industry tags: executive; consumer; entertainment; geo tags: los_angeles; california; usa
+service tags: pr; serm; reputation_management; crisis_communications; media_relations; author_pr; brand_building; social_media_crisis; industry tags: executive; consumer; entertainment; geo tags: west_hollywood; los_angeles; california; usa; national

 Comparison vectors